jisaacks/Backbone.HistoryStub/README.md

 ## Backbone.HistoryStub

-Stubs out necessary properties in Backbone.history and the global namespace (i.e. window, document) to allow Backbone.history to run outside of browser.
+Stubs out necessary properties in Backbone.history and the global namespace (i.e. window, document) to allow Backbone.history to run outside of browser. ( *Mainly for testing purposes* )

 ### Usage